California Slip and Fall / Trip and Fall Accident Lawyer

 • Contact us immediately for a free case evaluation and consultation.
 You have the right to recover for your injuries and damages.

-If you have been injured in a slip and fall, trip and fall, premises liability accident, or if you have lost a family member as the result of such an accident, contact Los Angeles consumer attorney and personal injury lawyer Frederick Schwartz at the Law Offices of Frederick S. Schwartz.
-Call (800) 994-4442 for a free evaluation and consultation.
+If you have been injured in a slip and fall, trip and fall, premises liability accident, or if you have lost a family member as the result of such an accident, contact Los Angeles consumer justice attorney and personal injury lawyer Frederick Schwartz at the Law Office of Frederick S. Schwartz for a free evaluation and consultation.